Colonial-Dev/fishtank/README.md

 # Fedora Toolbox is my preferred base, but there are similar images
 # available for distributions like Debian and Arch.
-#
-# The 'buildah' command here is actually a transparent wrapper injected by Box;
-# when you invoke the 'from' subcommand, it does some book-keeping to integrate
-# the working container.
 set ctr (FROM fedora-toolbox:latest)

 # Copy my user into the container.
-#
-# You may notice that these commands don't take a 'container' argument;
-# that's because the aforementioned 'buildah' wrapper exports that information
-# into a fixed shell variable for these commands to use internally.
 PRESET preset cp-user $USER
 # Fix Unix and SELinux permission issues with rootless mounting of host files.
 PRESET preset bind-fix